techquestsoft/InterviewQuestions/SystemDesign.md

 AP: Availability and Partition Tolerance - Here, the system prioritizes high availability and the ability to function during network partitions, but it might relax consistency guarantees.
 This means that different nodes might see slightly different versions of the data at the same time.

-It's important to note that the CAP theorem doesn't provide a strict binary choice; instead, it highlights the trade-offs and constraints that arise when designing and implementing distributed systems.
-Different types of systems, applications, and use cases might have varying requirements and can make different choices based on their needs.
+  It's important to note that the CAP theorem doesn't provide a strict binary choice; instead, it highligsystems, applications, and use cases might have varying requirements and can make different chohts the trade-offs and constraints that arise when designing and implementing distributed systems.
+Different types of ices based on their needs.
   </code>
 ```